Hallstatt

 Föhn Winds (The Wild Card)

 The föhn is a warm, dry wind that can raise valley temperatures by 15°C in hours.
-It can turn firm morning snow into slush by afternoon.
-Watch for föhn warnings (common in autumn and spring) and ski early when it’s forecast.
+Consequently, it can turn firm morning snow into slush by afternoon.
+Therefore, watch for föhn warnings (common in autumn and spring) and ski early when it’s forecast.

 Practical Trip Planning